The Long War, Part 16 / 1596, The Battle of Mezőkeresztes

 Sultan Mehmed III at that point was not very brave.
 At first, he agreed to the first plan but his tutor has convinced him to accept the battle with his whole army.
 Even fleeing home alone has occurred to the Sultan as an option, leaving the army behind.
 It must have demoralized the troops, though.
 Grand Vizier Dammad Ibrahim has dissuaded him from this plan, too.

-However, the Anatolian troops had to be relocated because in this case the Ottoman army would not have had its right-wing.
+However, the Anatolian troops had to be relocated because the Ottoman army would not have had its right wing in this case.
 This way, they left behind only 5,000 men to guard their backs.

 The Sultan`s army set out in the dawn of 24 and most of them arrived in Mezőkeresztes on the 25 October.